Cell Disrupters: A Review

 Ultrasonic disintegrators generate considerable heat during processing.
 For this reason the sample should be kept ice cold.
 For microorganisms the addition of 0.1 - 0.5 mm diameter glass beads in a ratio of one volume beads to two volumes liquid is recommended, although this modification will eventually erode the sonicator tip.
 Tough tissues like skin or tendon should be macerated first in a tissue press, grinder or pulverized in liquid nitrogen (see details above).
 Use small vessels during ultrasonic treatment and place the probe tip deep enough in the sample to avoid foaming.
 Finally, one should be aware that free radicals can be generated during sonication and that these radicals react with most biomolecules.
 Damage by oxidative free radicals can be minimized by flushing the solution with nitrogen and/or including scavengers like cysteine, dithiothreitol or other -SH compounds in the media.

-Additional cell disruption equipment and methods are discussed by the author in Purification and Analysis of Recombinant Proteins, Seetharam and Sharma, editors, published by Marcel Dekker, Inc., 1991.
-Topics include High-Pressure Homogenizers, Autolysis, Enzymatic lysis, Dehydration, Chemical lysis, Solvent lysis and Programmed self-destruction.
+A compehensive discussion of cell disruption equipment and methods is covered by the author in Purification and Analysis of Recombinant Proteins, Seetharam and Sharma, editors, published by Marcel Dekker, Inc., 1991.
+Additional methods included there are High-Pressure Homogenizers, Autolysis, Enzymatic lysis, Dehydration, Chemical lysis, Solvent lysis and Programmed self-destruction.